 I’ll give him a little stroke and we’ll have a little chat before I then brush my teeth.
 He’ll hang around until I turn the shower on and that seems to be his cue to ask to leave the bathroom and go back to bed.

-Your Maine Coon will follow you around the house for a number of reasons, mainly because they like you and they want to know what you’re doing, they’re being inquisitive.
+Your Maine Coon will follow you around the house for a number of reasons, mainly because they love you and they want to know what you’re doing, they’re being inquisitive.

 Why Does Your Maine Coon Follow You?